HypR: A comprehensive study for ASR hypothesis revising with a reference corpus: ASR Hypothesis Revising Methods

-Typically, {\bf{sentence-level}} methods first represent each candidate by a vector representation, and then convert it to a score to identify the most promising hypothesis \cite{RescoreBERT, BerlinBert}.
+Typically, {\bf{sentence-level}} methods first represent each candidate using a vector representation and then convert it into a score to identify the most promising hypothesis \cite{RescoreBERT, BerlinBert}.
 During training, the ground truth for each hypothesis can be the error rate, the normalized ranking in a set of candidates, or the MLM (or CLM) score.
-By doing so, on the one hand, the computational cost is vastly reduced compared to the token-level methods.
+By doing this, on the one hand, the computational cost is vastly reduced compared to the token-level methods during inference.
 This is because CLM and MLM methods have to perform calculations for each token in a hypothesis.
 In contrast, sentence-level methods first encapsulate a hypothesis into a vector, and then only one step is required for the hypothesis to obtain its own score.
 On the other hand, several off-the-shelf and powerful sentence embedding methods can be utilized to distill and encapsulate lexical, semantic, and even latent information from the hypothesis into a vector representation.
-In this way, by collecting diverse and useful clues, a more reliable score can be obtained than token-level methods that only consider token regularities.
+By combining the advanced vector representation with task-oriented ground truth (e.g., error rate or normalized ranking) for training, a more reliable score can be obtained compared to the scores provided by token-level methods, which only consider token regularities.

-Unlike token-level and sentence-level methods that focus on calculating a score for each candidate, {\bf{comparison-based}} methods frame the task as a comparison problem.
-In other words, the comparison-based models are trained to signal the best one of each pair of candidates.
-The hypothesis with the highest number of wins is selected as the output by accumulating the comparison results between any candidates.
-Conceptually, this school of methods simplifies the reranking task from generating an accurate score for each hypothesis to judging only the more correct one from a pair of hypotheses.
+Unlike token-level and sentence-level methods that focus on calculating a score for each candidate, {\bf{comparison-based}} methods frame the $N$-best reranking task as a comparison problem.
+Specifically, the comparison-based models are trained to indicate the best among a set of candidates, so the absolute score of each candidate is not important \cite{nie22_interspeech}.
+Limited by the token numbers of model input, pairwise comparison models are most common \cite{DNN_Based,EC,Bert_sem}.
+Accordingly, for a set of candidates, each hypothesis should be compared with all other candidates one by one, and the hypothesis with the highest number of wins is selected as the output.
+Conceptually, this school of methods simplifies the reranking task from generating an accurate score for each hypothesis to determining the more correct hypothesis from a set of candidates.